LucasTavaresA/simpleCommand.nvim/README.md

   prompt = "$ ",
   -- you can open with: "float", "message", "terminal" open_with = "terminal",
-  -- file where commands and overrides are saved. commands_file = vim.fn.stdpath("data") .. "/commands.lua",
+  -- file where commands are saved. commands_file = vim.fn.stdpath("data") .. "/command.nvim/commands.lua",
+  -- file where overrides are loaded, see overrides below. overrides_file = vim.fn.stdpath("data") .. "/command.nvim/overrides.lua",
   -- only works when `open_with` is set to "float" float = {
     close_key = "<ESC>",